 Y’ALL.

-Because this ain’t just any brunch salad.
+BUT this isn’t just any brunch salad.

-It should come as no surprise that I’m all for more fruits and veggies.
-And this combination of kale and apple and hardboiled egg and homemade breakfast sausage is exactly what I want as a part of my morning.
+This combination of kale and apple and hardboiled egg and homemade breakfast sausage is exactly what I want as a part of my morning.
+You might even call it a healthy breakfast.
+(It’s definitely got a good balance!)

 In addition to being an awesome part of breakfast, this is the kind of salad you could enjoy ALL DAY.